 Precision Agriculture: New Technology Increasing Agricultural Productivity

 Most of the people, especially in the rural areas, depend on agriculture as one of the major sources of livelihood.
-However, farmers rely on the traditional way of farming based on the indigenous agricultural practices that have been passed on for generations.

-CEMA presents farming innovations in a 4 step crop growth cycle:
+CEMA presents farming innovations in a 4-step crop growth cycle:

 1. GPS/GNSS